Hugo Bettauer: Investigative journalism and other work

 Besides all this, Bettauer set up Bettauers Wochenschrift, a weekly paper that regularly caused controversy with its progressive, not to say provocative, contents.
 As in the United States, he exploited the concept of the serial novel.

 A much shorter-lived venture was another weekly paper, Er und Sie.
 Wochenschrift für Lebenskultur und Erotik ("He and She.
 Weekly Paper for Lifestyle and Eroticism"), which Bettauer launched in 1924 together with Rudolf Olden; it was closed down after five numbers.

 In the course of time Bettauer's works brought him substantial returns in terms of stage and film rights, as their racy and often controversial contents made them popular for adaptation.

 He was thus not only one of the most controversial, but also one of the most successful writers of his time.
 In the film version of Die freudlose Gasse (G. W. Pabst, 1925), Greta Garbo made her international screen debut, and in Stadt ohne Juden, which was filmed in 1924 under the director Hans Karl Breslauer, both Hans Moser and Ferdinand Maierhofer made theirs.

 Because of his "investigative journalism" and his stance in favour of sexual openness and liberation, Bettauer was repeatedly the object of public debate.
-His opponents sought to discredit him as a "asphalt litterateur" (Asphaltliterat).
-Over time the conflict escalated: Bettauer was publicly vilified, his newspaper was confiscated, and eventually a legal action was brought against him, a side-effect of which was an outbreak of public threats and calls for his murder.
+His opponents sought to discredit him as an "asphalt litterateur" (Asphaltliterat) - a term used by traditionalists and Nazis to criticise writers and writing for departing from German homeland.
+Over time the conflict escalated: Bettauer was publicly vilified, his newspaper was confiscated, and eventually a legal action was brought against him; a side-effect of which was an outbreak of public threats and calls for his murder.
 Surprisingly, Bettauer was acquitted; the subsequent edition of his newspaper reached a circulation of 60,000, the highest ever among weeklies of the period; in March 1925 its expansion was being seriously considered.